kushalshrestha/aws-modules/awslambda-ordersapi/README.md

 # awslambda-ordersapi

+### Project Description
+  - Synchronous Lambda Function - You'll create an API Gateway and based upon the HTTP method these two lambdas are triggered and a response is fetched :CreateOrderLambda, ReadOrdersLambda
+  - Asynchronous Lambda Function (see awslambda-async-patientcheckout for demo)
+    - S3 event as trigger to lambda function
+    - Use Case: Patient Checked out JSON list of a particular day
+      - uploads patient list
+      - whenever a file is uploaded to S3, each patient from the patient list will map to Patient class.
+Each patient will be put onto SNS topic
+    - Another Use Case: SNS will trigger another Lambda

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - HelloWorldFunction/src/main - Code for the application's Lambda function.